ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/typography/index.md

 title: Typography
 order: 1
 ---
 import Playground from '@ecl/website-components/Playground';
 import { RemToPixels } from '@ecl/website-components';

-Disclaimer: all values expressed in pixels are in fact dynamically converted from rem values.
+Note: all values expressed in pixels are in fact dynamically converted from rem values.
 The conversion depends on the settings of your browser.

 ## Typeface

-Arial is the standard typeface we use.
-We chose Arial because it is a system font that is suited for multilingual use.
+Arial is the standard typeface for the websites under the European Commission domain.
+The san serif typeface family is versatile and it is universal.

 ```css
 font-family: Arial, sans-serif;
 ```

-## Type scale
+## Modular type scale

-Each step on the scale is determined by the previous step on the scale.
-We use the carbon design formula (X₂=X₁+{INT[(n-2)/4]+1}x2), starting from the font size of 0.75rem (<RemToPixels rem="0.75" />px).
+A modular type scale is a set of type sizes that are proportionally multiplied by the ratio working its way up or down.

+The purpose of using the modular type scale is to create a design that is visually pleasing, consistent, and balanced.

+We set 16px (1rem) as the base font size for body text to ensure readability.
+It is the default font size for most browsers.

+## weight

+Font weight is the thickness of a font's stroke, with various weights used to differentiate content hierarchy.
+The bold style emphasises the importance in comparison with the regular font style in the font family.
+We use 400 for Regular and 600 for bold.
+Usually the bold style is assigned to headings.
+Regular text is used for body text.

 ## Line height

-Line-heights are based on the size of the typeface itself.
-Ideal line-heights for standard copy have a ratio around 1:1.5.
+Line-height, relevant to the size of the typeface itself.
+Ideal line-height for standard copy uses 1:1.5 ratio.
 The exception to this rule are headings, which need less spacing and therefore have a line-height ratio of 1:1.2.
-The line-height values need to be always divisible by 4 so they can support a vertical grid.
-According to the use of text we separate typeface into two categories.
-Prolonged reading has a bigger ratio (1.5) to match accessibility guidelines and UI standard is for bigger titles and UI elements (buttons etc).

-## Font weight

-Font weight is an important typographic style that can add emphasis and is used to differentiate content hierarchy.
-A bold weight will always have more emphasis than a lighter weight font of the same size.
-However, a lighter weight font can rank hierarchically higher than a bold font if the lighter weight type size is significantly larger than the bold.
-We use 400 for Regular and 600 for bold.
-The bold font weight is used to put emphasis on important words and to add visual emphasis on headings.
+The line-height value is always divisible by 4 in order to support the grid.

 ## Line length

-Line-length, traditionally known as measure, is the number of characters in a single line.
-It also directly contributes to the readability and pacing of copy.
-Lines that are too long degrade eye tracking from line to line, making it difficult to gauge which line to read next.
-In contrast, lines that are too short make it difficult for a reader to maintain a steady reading rhythm.
-Short lines often create disproportionate ragged edges that negatively affect the design.
-We use a range of 75-85 characters per line.
+Line-length is the number of characters displayed in a single line.
+Lines that are too long or too short can distract readers.
+For readability, limit to no more than 80 characters including spaces for desktop per line.
+Line length for mobile is recommended to use 40 to 60 characters including space per line.

 ## Headings

-Headings and subheadings should be organised in a hierarchy, with heading first, followed by subheadings in order.

 **Font weight: 600 (bold)**